Fall 2015 – Summer 2016

 The McGill campus is an oasis in the heart of the business, cultural, and entertainment centres of downtown Montreal.
 At the centre of the Downtown campus is the Arts Building, the oldest building on campus and the University’s flagship.
 It houses classrooms, administrative offices, and Moyse Hall, an elegant and superbly equipped theatre.
 For years, the front steps of the Arts Building have been a favourite spot to meet and to take a respite from the rigours of coursework.
 In addition to the Arts Building, the Faculty of Arts is housed in 22 other buildings across campus, including historic houses and former apartment buildings across campus.

 The Faculty of Arts, the faculty that lies both literally and figuratively at the heart of the University, has enjoyed steady growth since it was established in 1843 and remains by far the largest faculty at McGill.
 The Faculty is home to 15 departments, two professional schools, four institutes, and 10 centres, and has over 275 tenured or tenure-track scholars, over 6,000 undergraduates, over 1,000 graduate students, and offers several hundred courses.
 Despite the numbers, the majority of classes in Arts are smaller than those offered by any other large research university in Canada.
 The humanities and social science disciplines that constitute the Faculty share a common endeavor: to understand the human condition in order to improve it.

 McGill is known throughout the world as one of Canada’s premier institutions of learning and as one of the leading research universities in the world.
-Professors at McGill are leaders in their fields of expertise and leaders in education, many of whom have been the recipients of numerous awards for innovations in teaching.
-The Faculty of Arts prides itself on being immediately responsive to developments and changes both within and outside academia and on developing its curricula to reflect these new realities.
+Professors at McGill are leaders in their fields and leaders in education, many of whom have been the recipients of numerous awards for both research and teaching.
+The Faculty of Arts prides itself on being immediately responsive to developments and changes within and outside academia and develop its curricula in response to these new realities.